AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 <!-- If one of these status code is missing, in response to a read transaction on the resource a `404` http error code and an OperationOutcome **SHALL** be returned.
 If returning a response to a search, the problematic resource **SHALL** be excluded from the search set and a *warning* OperationOutcome **SHOULD** be included indicating that additional search results were found but could not be compliantly expressed and have been suppressed. -->

-## Suppressed Data
+## Suppressed data
-In some circumstances, specific pieces of data may hidden due to security or privacy reasons.
-Elements with a minimum cardinality = 0 (including elements labeled Must Support), the element SHALL be omitted from the resource if they are suppressed.
+In some circumstances, specific pieces of data may be hidden due to security or privacy reasons.
+Elements with a minimum cardinality = 0 (including elements labelled Must Support), the element **SHALL** be omitted from the resource if they are suppressed.

-For mandatory elements (minimum cardinality is > 0), the element SHALL be populated but it may exceed the data receiver’s access rights to know that the data is suppressed:
+For mandatory elements (minimum cardinality is > 0), the element **SHALL** be populated but it may exceed the data receiver’s access rights to know that the data is suppressed:
-- where a receiver does not have access rights to know that data is suppressed use the code `masked` from the [DataAbsentReason Code System](http://terminology.hl7.org/CodeSystem/data-absent-reason) following the section on [Missing Data](guidance.html#missing-data)
+- where a receiver does not have access rights to know that data is suppressed use the code `masked` from the [DataAbsentReason Code System](http://terminology.hl7.org/CodeSystem/data-absent-reason) following the section on [Missing Data](guidance.html#missing-data).
-- where a receiver may know that the data is suppressed use the code `unknown` from the [DataAbsentReason Code System](http://terminology.hl7.org/CodeSystem/data-absent-reason) following the section on [Missing Data](guidance.html#missing-data)
+- where a receiver may know that the data is suppressed use the code `unknown` from the [DataAbsentReason Code System](http://terminology.hl7.org/CodeSystem/data-absent-reason) following the section on [Missing Data](guidance.html#missing-data).

 ## Extensibility – “additional” elements
 A sending system may send "additional" elements beyond those flagged with Must Support in an ADHA profile.
 Additional elements allow local requirements to be reflected including technical and workflow context for the resource, and extending the health information supported in exchanges.
-For this reason extensibility is generally allowed in ADHA profiles, only in some use case profiles are the rules tightened to limit the nature of additional information that can be sent.
+For this reason extensibility is generally allowed in ADHA profiles, and only in some use case profiles are the rules tightened to limit the nature of additional information that can be sent.

 Depending on local requirements, a receiving or persisting system may ignore these "additional" elements, may treat the data as for rendering only, or be capable of recognising and using the element.
 A resource exchanged containing an additional element **SHALL** conform to ADHA conformance requirements.
-Requirements applicable to handling additional elements are summarised below:
+Requirements applicable to handling "additional" elements are summarised below:
-- an additional element **SHALL** be part of a supported resource, it may be a canonical element or an extension
+- an "additional" element **SHALL** be part of a supported resource, it may be a canonical element or an extension.
-- an additional element **SHALL** conform to the HL7 FHIR standard
+- an "additional" element **SHALL** conform to the HL7 FHIR standard.
-- a resource referenced by an additional element **SHALL** conform to an ADHA profile and the HL7 FHIR standard
+- a resource referenced by an "additional" element **SHALL** conform to an ADHA profile and the HL7 FHIR standard.
-- where the additional element is an extension
+- where the "additional" element is an extension
-   - a system **SHALL** process a known extension according to it's definition
+   - a system **SHALL** process a known extension according to its definition.
-   - a system **SHALL** process unknown extensions as per the [core specification guidance on exchanging extensions](https://www.hl7.org/fhir/extensibility.html#exchange)
+   - a system **SHALL** process unknown extensions as per the [core specification guidance on exchanging extensions](https://www.hl7.org/fhir/extensibility.html#exchange).

 Orphaned resources, i.e. not referenced by an element in supported resource, **SHALL NOT** be allowed.

 System obligations on handling additional elements are:
-- Systems that construct or send information **SHALL** ensure that a resource meet all applicable ADHA conformance requirements
+- Systems that construct or send information **SHALL** ensure that a resource meets all applicable ADHA conformance requirements
 - Systems that receive or persist information, when sent a resource with an "additional" set of elements:
-  - **SHALL** meaningfully process the Must Support elements; depending on local requirements this may mean display, persist, index, or action in an event or request workflow
+  - **SHALL** meaningfully process the Must Support elements; depending on local requirements this may mean display, persist, index, or action in an event or request workflow.
-  - **SHOULD** persist additional elements where the system is capable of doing so, and the additional element is not a modifier extension
+  - **SHOULD** persist additional elements where the system is capable of doing so, and the additional element is not a modifier extension.
-  - **MAY** choose to ignore the additional elements
+  - **MAY** choose to ignore the additional elements.
-  - **MAY** choose to reject non-conformant resources but are not required to
+  - **MAY** choose to reject non-conformant resources but are not required to.

 ## Medicine information